epadam/CNN-AV1-intra-encoder/source/acceleration_encoding.rst

 Video Codec Acceleration
 ======================================
-In this section we briefly review the tools and strategies used to accelerate encoding speed.

 For acceleration of video codec, there are two major domains.
-One is pure hardware solution like ASIC or FPGA, which normally offer very low latency and low power consumptions.
-AISC normally has higher performance, but is for market with high volume demands like mobile.
-FPGA on the other hand is suitable for low volume market.
-Today, most mobile devices and PC have dedicated hardware for real time video encoding.
+One is hardware acceleration which uses ASIC or FPGA.
+It offers very low latency and low power consumption and can achieve real time encoding.
+AISC normally has higher performance, but is very expensive and thus requires economical scale to cover the developing cost.
+Mobile devices and PC normally can have dedicated hardware for video encoding.
+FPGA is more flexible but not suitable for high volume market.

-However, compared to dedicated hardware, software solutions offer more flexibility and also have very low cost.
-Thanks to the improvement of general purpose CPU, multi-threading or SIMD, software encoder can also have competitive encoding speed.
-Thus, many researches focus on the parallelization of the algorithm to maximally use modern multi-core CPU or SIMD hardware.
-Besides parallelism, simplified or other accelerating algorithms based on statistics or machine learning strategies are also the interest of many research groups.
-In the following paragraph, related works are presented.
+The other domain is software-based acceleration and is the focus of this work.
+These acceleration solution including parallelization, reduced algorithms, statistics based or machine learning based acceleration.
+Thanks to the improvement of general purpose CPU, multi-threading or SIMD, older encoder such as AVC can also have competitive encoding speed without dedicated hardware.
+Many researches also focus on the parallelization of the encoding algorithm to maximally use multi-core CPU or SIMD hardware for modern video codec.
+Reduced algorithms or other acceleration algorithms based on statistics or machine learning strategies are also the interest of many research groups.
+In the following paragraph, the related works of software-based acceleration are presented.

 =======================================